Acxiom/metalus/docs/error-handling.md

 ## Execution Result Handling
 The _DriverSetup_ trait provides the function _handleExecutionResult_ which is called by the driver upon completion of an execution plan.
 The default behavior is will scan the results of the execution looking for any exceptions not handled by the application.
-The application parameters _maxRetryAttempts_ can be used to retry an execution if it fails but does not throw an exception.
+The application parameters _maxRetryAttempts_ can be used to retry an execution if it fails but does not have an unhandled exception.
 The default is 0.
 The application parameter _terminateAfterFailures_ can be used to indicate an exception should be thrown when all retries are exhausted.
 The default is false indicating the application should stop running.
 Developers wishing to change this behavior can provide a custom [DriverSetup](pipeline-drivers.md#driversetup).

 ![Default Driver Flow](images/Default_Driver_Flow.png)
 ## Next Step Error Handling